 Student Wellness & Outreach provides advocacy, referrals, and support for students who are survivors of sexual assault and their significant others and friends.
 These services are provided to all students, regardless of gender, sexual orientation, race, religion, or when the assault occurred.
-Contact information: Montpelier Hall, 5th floor or (540)568-2831.
+Contact information: Student Success Center or (540)568-4066.

 Studying outside one’s home country can be very exciting.
 However, you may be faced with a lot of decisions and choices, you may find yourself having difficulties relating to others or finding individuals who can relate to you as well as feeling lonely.
 If you were at home, you would talk with a family member or a trusted friend, but these people may not always be available to you here!